Scttpr/Scttpr/README.md

 ## 💼 Daily working on
 - Javascript and Typescript through VueJS and NodeJS
 - PostgreSQL and MongoDB
-- Gitlab CI/CD, Terraform and Helm
+- Gitlab CI/CD and a bit of devops

 ## 🌱 Actively growing on
+- Cybersec, thanks to an active training on HTB
 - Devops, as I fight with the previous point on a weekly basis
-- Cybersec, thanks to an active training on HTB

 ## 🔭 Looking forward to have a look at
-- Elm
 - Rust
 - And anything that could be fun!